cloudflare/cloudflare-docs/content/cloudflare-one/policies/data-loss-prevention/exact-data-match.md

 ## Manage existing datasets

-Because they are encrypted, EDM datasets are read-only.
+Uploaded EDM datasets are encrypted and read-only.
 To update a dataset, you must upload a new file.

 1. In [Zero Trust](https://one.dash.cloudflare.com/), go to **DLP** > **DLP datasets**.
 2. Select the dataset you want to update.
 3. Select **Upload new file** and choose your updated dataset.
 4. Select **Save**.

-Upon saving, your new dataset will replace your old one.
+Your new dataset will replace the original dataset.